An Epistemic Strategy Logic: Introduction

-In some cases, however, some richer expressiveness is required to capture notions that arise in our applications in settings where agents reason about their common knowledge.
+In some applications, however, some richer expressiveness is required.
+One such application, discussed in Section~\ref{sec:atelvarn}, concerns expressing an operator, combining common knowledge and strategic concerns, from an extended alternating temporal epistemic logic of Jamroga and van der Hoek \cite{JvdH2004}.
 We address this by adding to the logic constructs that can be used to express quantification over strategies.
 This leads to a logic which, like~{\em strategy logic} \cite{CHP10,MogaveroMV10}, supports explicit naming and quantification over strategies.
-However we achieve this in a slightly more general way: we first generalize temporal epistemic logic to include operators for quantification over global states and reference to their components, and then apply this generalization to a system that includes strategies encoded in the global states and references these using the ``strategic" agents of \cite{HvdM2014} .
-The resulting framework is able to deal with our applications when these require agents to reasoning about common knowledge.
+Technically, we achieve this in a slightly more general way: we first generalize temporal epistemic logic to include operators $\exists x$ for quantification over global states $x$, as well as statements $\lid{i}{x}$ which say that component $i$ in the current global state is the same as component $i$ in the global state denoted by $x$.
+Even before the introduction of strategic concerns, this gives a novel extension of temporal epistemic logic in the flavour of \emph{hybrid logic} \cite{BS98}.
+(As we show in Section~\ref{sec:etl} this extension enables the expression of security notions such as \emph{nondeducibility} \cite{sutherland_86} that cannot be naturally expressed in standard temporal epistemic logics.)
+We then apply this generalization to a system that includes strategies encoded in the global states and references these using the ``strategic'' indices $\sigma(i)$.
+The resulting logic can express that agent $i$ knows what strategy agent $j$ is using, by means of the formula

+in which the first occurrence of $\lid{\strat(j)}{x}$ binds $x$ to a global state in which the strategy of agent $j$ is the same as at the current state, and the remainder of the formula states that every global state considered possible by agent $i$ has the same strategy for agent $j$.
+(This cannot be expressed in most alternating temporal epistemic logics, e.g., ATEL \cite{ATEL}, since their semantics fails to encode the strategy being run by an agent in the locus of evaluation of formulas.)
+The framework is able to express the above-mentioned operator from \cite{JvdH2004}, as well as notions of information flow security that quantify over agent strategies, such as \emph{nondeducibility on strategies} \cite{WJ90}, which we discuss in Section~\ref{sec:nonded}.